pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_configuration.md

-# Configuration API for Ruby SDK
+# Configuration API for Ruby SDK (Condensed)

-Complete reference for configuring and initializing the PubNub Ruby SDK, including encryption options and essential examples.
+Essential configuration, initialization, and event handling for the PubNub Ruby SDK.
+All code blocks and critical technical details are preserved.

 ## Initialization

 ### Installing

-To use `pubnub` ruby gem, install via `rubygems`:

 ```
 `1gem install pubnub
 `
 ```

-Or add to your Gemfile:
+Or add to Gemfile:

 ```
 `1gem 'pubnub', '~> 6.0.1'